pic pic

 The introduction of view aliases is especially convenient when performing multiple operations on the same slice.
 It avoids repeated references to x[<indices>], which would be inefficient, error-prone, and tedious.

 As before, it's crucial to distinguish between using .= and =.
 In particular, only .= will perform a mutation, while = will result in a reassignment.
-With view aliases, however, additional care is required.
-The intended workflow involves first defining a slice (an assignment over a view) and then mutating that slice.
-This structure determines that there are now two possible wrong uses:
+With view aliases, however, additional care is required since we must first define a slice (an assignment over a view) and then mutate that slice.
+This structure determines that two possible wrong uses emerge:

 x = [-2, -1, 1]